zng-ui/zng/TODO/_current.md

     - https://searchfox.org/mozilla-central/source/gfx/layers/apz/src/GestureEventListener.cpp#233
     - https://api.flutter.dev/flutter/gestures/gestures-library.html

-* Touch drag release in the window background causes the title bar to not be interactive anymore.

 * Implement `TapMode`?
     - Like `ClickMode`.
     - We want the same gesture in combo box of clicking and dragging to the option.